mikersays/led-matrix-server/README.md

-# Wi-Fi LED Matrix Scroller for Arduino UNO R4 WiFi
+# LED Matrix Scroller for Arduino UNO R4 WiFi

 This Arduino sketch runs on the **Arduino UNO R4 WiFi**.
 It connects to a Wi-Fi network and displays scrolling messages on the onboard LED matrix.

 You can update the message using a web interface hosted on the board.

 ## Features